Paul Kangas: Career

 After graduating from the University of Michigan, Kangas entered the United States Coast Guard in the early 1960s and served aboard the USCG Cutter Mackinaw.
 Later, he served as aide to the admiral in command of the 9th Coast Guard District in Cleveland, Ohio.
 Kangas completed his Coast Guard service in 1963 as a Lieutenant (junior grade).

 Kangas earned his broker's license after studying at the New York University Stern School of Business.
 While a stock broker, Kangas began his career as a broadcaster at WINZ, a CBS Radio affiliate in Miami owned by his biggest client.

 Kangas joined Nightly Business Report in 1979; in 2003, his "Stocks in the News" segment earned a Financial Writers and Editors Award from the Medill School of Journalism at Northwestern University.
 He retired as co-anchor of the Nightly Business Report at the end of 2009.

-Personal life
+Personal life and death

 Kangas was of Finnish descent, and an amateur radio operator with the callsign W4LAA.
 He died on February 28, 2017, in Miami, Florida, from complications of Parkinson's disease and prostate cancer, aged 79.